silverstripe/cwp/docs/en/03_How_tos/caching.md

 #### Asset caching defaults

-Furthermore, all CWP instances are configured to set the following header on anything that is NOT served by the framework.
+Furthermore, all CWP environments are configured to set the following header on anything that is NOT served by the framework.
 This includes all requests for theme files and any asset requests that are not served by the "silverstripe-secureassets" module.

 ```
 Cache-Control: max-age=120, public